pyblish/pyblish-endpoint/README.md

 ![Endpoint Service][service]

-The *service* acts as a layer inbetween a host and Endpoint so as to provide Endpoint with a common interface to Pyblish, without knowing about the internals of what has to happen in order for a host to perform the requested operations.
+The *service* acts as a layer inbetween a host and Endpoint so as to provide Endpoint with a common interface to Pyblish, relieving Endpoint from knowing about the internals of what has to happen in order for a host to perform the requested operations.

 **Host Integration**